CM Tooltip (CMTG) - Related Articles - What are They and How to Add Them

 Configuring the Related Articles For ALL Pages

 In the plugin settings under the Glossary Term tab you can find all the settings which are related to the Related Articles.

 - Show related articles - Enable or disable related articles

 - Order of the related articles - Define how they will be ordered (menu order, post title, publish date, modified date)

-- Choose how many will be displayed (can affect performance)
+- Number of related articles - Choose how many will be displayed (a higher number can affect performance)

-- Specify which post types will be contribute to the index (can affect performance)
+- Post types to index - Specify which post types will contribute to the index (bigger selection can affect performance)

-- If enabled, every time a page is accessed, it will be added to the index (can affect performance)
+- Auto-add parsed pages - If enabled, every time a page is accessed, it will be added to the index (can affect performance if enabled)

 Using the related articles feature increases the plugins use of memory and CPU processing.
 If you have more than 1000 articles you should consider the impact of this feature on your site performance.